sufone/qawl/README.md

 Feel free to email me if you are interested in contributing right now, before the foundation is done: navedcoded@gmail.com .
 Sorry if things are a bit messy, but I recommend checking this repo out a few weeks later!

+Old version: https://github.com/mr-islam/qawl

+Sorry this readme is bad, making it public quickly in case people want to contribute early ♥

+# Development
 Use the node scripts `electron-dev` and `pure-dist`, others are there from a template still (to be removed later).
 I prefer yarn to use yarn so that's the lockfile here.

-Old version: https://github.com/mr-islam/qawl

-Sorry this readme is bad, making it public quickly in case people want to contribute early ♥
+Please adjust the `index.js` file for the npm package `electron-update-notification` to use a promise `.then()` instead of callbacks.
+[See my fork](https://github.com/mr-islam/electron-update-notification) for an example.
+(I should submit a PR, publish on npm, or at least make an npm `patch-package`… but that's for later when development is done.
+Contributions in this area would be amazing!~)

 # License